-So let’s start by defining the key elements of our topic and everything you need to know before diving deep into what and how you can protect your property from such catastrophic events from occurring.
+So let’s start by defining the below following key elements of our topic and everything you need to know before diving deep into what and how you can protect your property from such catastrophic events from occurring.

 To understand how and what causes water to enter the basement, we’ll start by identifying the fundamental principles of flooding as indicated below: